sighupio/workshop-advanced-kubernetes/README.md

 #### Helm and Kustomize

 Install `kustomize` and `helm`.
 To install Kustomize, [here you can find the installation instructions](https://github.com/kubernetes-sigs/kustomize/blob/master/docs/INSTALL.md).
-Same goes for [helm](https://github.com/helm/helm#install)

 ### Using Minikube